 - Castration (neutering) of cryptorchid males (abdominal testicle)

-Is Laparoscopic Surgery More Expensive Than Open Surgery?
+Is Laparoscopic Surgery More Expensive Than Traditional Surgery?

 Laparoscopic surgery is more expensive than open abdominal surgery, but in most cases, the benefits outweigh the cost.